 Wednesday June 24, 2009

 I probably shouldn't write at some of the lowest moments of this project.
-Victoria said that everything's basically f***ed up with the planets & everything is wrong.
+Victoria said that everything's basically f***ed up with the planets and everything is wrong.
 It continues to be the case w/ this deal.
 The latest was perhaps a costly mistake in that we wasted time and money shipping the RIGHT winch back when all along we had the OLD winch.
-Now with 2 different kinds & the older one being perhaps less good than the other - who knows.
+Now with 2 different kinds and the older one being perhaps less good than the other - who knows.
 All I can say is that I'm so sick and tired of every time turning around - trying to make it better, working so hard, and getting slammed down again with more problems than if we had not done whatever it was in the first place.
 The first place being - why did we ever build a boat?
 Why did we think we could?
 There is no answer for those questions other than shear insanity.

 I remember that in my childhood that I could do anything.
 We were all invincible.
 But as time wore on I found some many flaws in the parents I thought prefect, and the world would not let me accomplish what I'd hoped to.
-The reality of that is here over & over on this boat.
+The reality of that is here over and over on this boat.
 Once we thought we had something worth doing.
 This winch thing has thrown me into despair after I thought we might be getting somewhere.
 Carl worked on the electricity for days and days when we thought it would only be a day.
-Then we wait chewing our finger nails for this winch to come & turns out we'd sent back to the factory the VERY SAME ONE THAT CAME!!!
+Then we wait chewing our finger nails for this winch to come and turns out we'd sent back to the factory the VERY SAME ONE THAT CAME!!!